-The purpose of the Emergency Medicine Foundation (EMF) awards is to support research in emergency medicine.
-More specifically, the goals of the EMF Career Development Program are 1) to promote research within the specialty of emergency medicine, 2) to advance emergency medical care, and 3) to facilitate the academic growth and development of emergency medicine faculty and thereby invest in the future of the specialty of emergency medicine.
+The Emergency Medicine Foundation awards funds for fellowship stipends to support the development of research expertise in emergency medicine.
+The goals of the EMF Research Fellowship Program are 1) to promote research within the specialty of emergency medicine, 2) to advance emergency medical care, and 3) to facilitate the academic growth, advanced education, and development of future researchers in emergency medicine and thereby invest in the future of the specialty of emergency medicine.